Truthful Interval Covering: Social Cost: Randomized Mechanisms

-In this section, we turn our focus to randomization.
+In this section, we turn our focus to randomized mechanism for the social cost.
 We present a simple randomized, universally truthful mechanism that achieves an approximation ratio of $5/3$, thus outperforming all deterministic truthful mechanisms.
 In particular, we consider the following mechanism, which we coin {\sc Uniform-Statistic}:

-\begin{definition}[{\sc Uniform-Statistic}] Let $\ell$ be the $(n/3)\text{-th}$ leftmost agent, $m$ be the median agent, and $r$ be the $(2n/3)\text{-th}$ leftmost agent.
+\begin{definition}[{\sc Uniform-Statistic}] Let $\ell$ be the $(n/3)$-th leftmost agent, $m$ be the median agent, and $r$ be the $(2n/3)$-th leftmost agent.
 The mechanism places the covering interval at the starting position of each of $\{\ell,m,r\}$ with probability $1/3$. \end{definition}

-The mechanism is a convex combination of $k$-th ordered statistics, and hence by \Cref{lem:kth-ordered-statistics-truthful}, it is universally truthful.
+The mechanism is a convex combination of $k$-ordered statistics, and hence by \Cref{lem:kth-ordered-statistics-truthful}, it is universally truthful.
 What remains is to bound its approximation ratio, established by the following theorem.

 \begin{theorem} The approximation of {\sc Uniform-Statistic} is at most $5/3$. \end{theorem}